MalayaSociety/the-product-3dadf/content/pages/thank-you.md

     title: Thank You!
     subtitle: >-
       Thank you for showing your interest.
-Please keep checking in for updates on our new product.
+Please keep checking in for updates on our new product or send us your email below.
 FDA & Medsafe NZ approval pending.
     actions:
       - label: Back to homepage
         url: /